serpent-linux/website/content/blog/cleanups-complete.md

 Granted, cleanups aren't all that sexy.
-Peter has been updating many parts of the bootstrap project, introducing systemd 247.3, LLVM 11.0.1, etc. We now have all 3 stages building correclty again for the x86_64 target.
+Peter has been updating many parts of the bootstrap project, introducing systemd 247.3, LLVM 11.0.1, etc. We now have all 3 stages building correctly again for the x86_64 target.

 #### And then....